Year 2 Year Group Page

 To learn more about Talk 4 Writing, visit the following website: http://www.talk4writing.co.uk/

-We started the school year with poetry.
-The poem we learnt was called Snakes and Fairies.
-We story mapped the poem and learnt it using different voices, some silly and some sensible with actions.
-This helped us learn the poem.
-This poem linked to our our first Talk 4 Writing unit which was based on The Little Red Hen (A Journey Story).
+We will start the school year with poetry.
+This links to our our first Talk 4 Writing unit which is based on The Little Red Hen (A Journey Story).

 Reading is important in all year groups but particularly in Year 2 as your children will sit their Key Stage One assessments in May.
 These assessments include Maths, Reading and VGP.
 With this in mind, it is important that your children reads regularly at home to help them build confidence, develop fluency and are able to answer questions based on the text they have read.
 Your child will read with an adult on a 1:1 basis and in small groups during the school day and in our book club sessions.
 Your child's will be allocated a book changing day.
 If you are unsure which day your child's book changing day is please look in their reading record or ask their teacher.